-Tuberous sclerosis is a genetic disorder that affects various parts of the body to varying degrees of severity.
-Its common characteristic is the formation of tuber-like growths in the brain and, perhaps, other organs, including the kidneys, heart, liver and lungs.
+Tuberous sclerosis complex (TSC) affects different parts of the body to varying degrees of severity.
+Its common characteristic is the formation of non-cancerous tumours in the brain and other organs, including the kidneys, heart, liver and lungs.

 Symptoms of tuberous sclerosis

 The symptoms of tuberous sclerosis vary from one individual to the next, depending on the severity of the condition and which areas of the body are affected.
 Symptoms may include:

 - white patches of skin on the body

 - skin rash of red pin-points across the nose and cheeks that progress to small lumps